andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

 My hobbies in early years were reading, electronic device construction, programming and wood carving, but during last years I mostly prefer just programming.

-From time to time I publish videos with a solution of some tasks using Java language on my YouTube channel [Java coding interview](https://www.youtube.com/@andd3dfx)

 What about books: I prefer technical literature (related to my specialization) and philosophical books (written by Eastern Orthodox fathers).
 To refresh consumed knowledge, I keep track of [book list](https://github.com/andrei-punko/books) I have read